Online Bible in Modern EnglishThe Epistle of Paul to the Galatians

 But I, brothers, if I still preach circumcision, why am I still persecuted?
 Then the stumbling block of the cross has been removed.
 I wish that those who disturb you would cut themselves off.
 For you, brothers, were called for freedom.
 Only don’t use your freedom for gain to the flesh, but through love be servants to one another.
-For the whole law is fulfilled in one word, in this: “You shall love your neighbor as yourself.”* But if you bite and devour one another, be careful that you don’t consume one another.
+For the whole law is fulfilled in one word, in this: “You shall love your neighbor as yourself.”*Leviticus 19:18 But if you bite and devour one another, be careful that you don’t consume one another.

-But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faith, gentleness, and self-control.
+But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control.
 Against such things there is no law.
 Those who belong to Christ have crucified the flesh with its passions and lusts.
 If we live by the Spirit, let’s also walk by the Spirit.
 Let’s not become conceited, provoking one another, and envying one another.[Top of Page]

 Brothers, even if a man is caught in some fault, you who are spiritual must restore such a one in a spirit of gentleness; looking to yourself so that you also aren’t tempted.
 Bear one another’s burdens, and so fulfill the law of Christ.
 For if a man thinks himself to be something when he is nothing, he deceives himself.
 But let each man test his own work, and then he will take pride in himself and not in his neighbor.
 For each man will bear his own burden.
 But let him who is taught in the word share all good things with him who teaches.